minio/docs/source/minio-cli/minio-mc-admin/mc-admin-trace.rst

 .. mc-cmd:: TARGET

-   Specify the :mc-cmd:`alias <mc-alias>` of a configured MinIO deployment against which the command issues ``HTTP TRACE`` requests.
+   Specify the :mc:`alias <mc alias>` of a configured MinIO deployment against which the command issues ``HTTP TRACE`` requests.

 .. mc-cmd:: all, a